 Each section is around 2.5 kilometres and takes approximately one hour to complete.

-The app has been developed for both Apple and Android and can be downloaded from the Apple Store and Google Play.
 The translated Harbourside Art Trail brochure is available at The Melbourne Visitor Centre and the original brochure is also available at the Library at the Dock.